sandarm-1/vco/Post-Layout.md

 After this we performed a significant amount of layout optimization to reduce parasitic capacitance on these critical nets in the ring oscillator.

-With layout optimization techniques we managed to speed it up a bit, reaching just **over 2GHz at 0.9V Vctrl** with the same circuit topology.
+With layout optimization techniques we managed to speed it up a bit, reaching just **over 2GHz at 0.9V Vctrl** with the same circuit topology, post-layout.
 However we wanted to increase this further.

 Layout optimization techniques done to minimize capacitance on critical nets:
 * Edited transistor Pcells to make Source and Drain contacts/LI straps slightly further apart without breaking DRC (further away tracks = less S to D capacitance)